Wayne County, Michigan: Politics

 Wayne County has backed the Democratic presidential nominee in every election since 1932, at times by large margins.
 From 1896 to 1928, it had always voted Republican for president, or at least more Republican than Democratic.
 Its large population has helped swing the election to Democrats in many statewide elections since then, with candidates running up large margins here offsetting Republican majorities in most rural counties of Michigan.
 In fact, between 1944 and 2012, the county had the largest margin of victory for the Democratic candidate in Michigan in every presidential election except for 1976 and 1984, both times coming in second place to Gogebic County in the Upper Peninsula by less than 1.5%.

 More recently, however, the margin of victory for the Democrats has started to shrink.
 Beginning in 2016, neighboring Washtenaw County, home of the University of Michigan, has surpassed Wayne County as the most Democratic county in Michigan; and in 2024, Ingham County, home of Michigan State University, also voted more Democratic than Wayne County.
 In 2020, Donald Trump became the first Republican since 1988 to crack 30% of the vote in the county.

 The 2024 election saw a bigger shift, with Trump taking slightly more than one-third of the county's vote, and Kamala Harris turning in the worst performance for a Democrat in Wayne County in 36 years, winning by less than 30% for the first time since 1988.
-The shift was due in part to many Arab American and American Muslim voters in Dearborn and Hamtramck voting for a third-party candidate or for Trump, to protest the Biden Administration's handling of the Gaza War.
+The shift was due in part to many Arab American and American Muslim voters in Dearborn and Hamtramck voting for a third-party candidate (mostly for Green Party candidate Jill Stein), voting for Trump, or abstaining from the election, to protest the Biden Administration's handling of the Gaza War.

 The last Republican candidate to carry Wayne County in a statewide election was Candice Miller when she won re-election to the Secretary of State office in 1998.